youngd24/ThinClient/Wyse/7000/README.md

 The Dell Wyse 7000 series consists of the 7010 and 7020 model.
 They are virtually the same with differences in the processor and video capabilities they come with.
 Details are available [here](https://www.dell.com/ae/business/p/wyse-z-class/pd).
 They're also referred to as the "z class" thin clients, the one I have examined is a Zx0 unit.

-What you'll find here is all the info I have found, both by reading and by doing, as well as tips and tricks to hack it up to run various things, namely Linux.
+What you'll find here is all the info I have found, both by reading and by doing, as well as tips and tricks to hack it up to run various things, namely Linux or Windows.

 ## Background